 3. Tumor microenvironment: Members investigate the interactions of neoplastic cells with mesenchymal support cells, immune cells, and vascular cells and how those interactions direct proliferation, survival, tumor evolution, and drug resistance.
 The goal is to reveal novel properties of the tumor microenvironment that represent tractable targets for cancer therapy.

 The program supports research and scientific collaboration in the following ways:

 - Development and support of state-of-the-art in vitro, ex vivo and in vivo models

-- Recruitment of a multidisciplinary faculty focused on preclinical translation
+- Recruitment of a multidisciplinary faculty focused on preclinical studies

-- Organization of discipline-specific and multidisciplinary symposia, retreats, seminars and educational workshops
+- Organization of discipline-specific and multidisciplinary symposia, retreats, seminars, journal clubs, and educational workshops

 - Development of a cancer biology graduate curriculum

 - Support for pilot projects to advance methodologies to stimulate collaborations Development of external non-profit and private sector collaborations that provide access to state-of-the-art technologies, reagents and methodologies and commercialization opportunities.